Outdoorsy, the ‘Airbnb of RVs,’ rolls up $25 million in fresh funding

 Outdoorsy has a cross-promotional partnership, for example, with Kampgrounds of America, the network of campgrounds known as KOA, which has roughly 500 locations in North America.
 “They sell the dirt and space and Outdoorsy brings the hotel room,” says Cavins.

 Cavins says Outdoorsy is also finding users through Facebook ads, word of mouth, as well as via “emerging power sellers,” as Cavins calls them.
-He points to a single mother in Huntington Beach, Ca., who has acquired five RVs and is putting them to use to pay for her daughter’s law school tuition at UC Berkeley, and another owner of a leisure van who made $50,000 last summer.
+He points to a single mother in Huntington Beach, Ca., who has acquired five RVs and is putting them to use to pay for her daughter’s law school tuition at UC Berkeley.
 “It’s almost like a cottage industry of folks who are running their businesses on our platform from their kitchen tables,” says Cavins.

 Altogether, says Cavins, Outdoorsy now has 256,000 users and he says it’s growing by by 21,000 users a month.
-RV owners set prices, keeping between 80 percent and 94 percent of subtotal based their “trust” ranking scores on the site, and on how many units they are renting.
+RV owners set prices, keeping between 80 percent and 94 percent of subtotal based their “trust” ranking scores on the site and on how many vehicles they are renting.
 (The more they rent, the more they keep.)
-Outdoorsy meanwhile always keeps at least 10 percent of the overall total rental price, in part to pay for on-demand insurance, which it secures for renters through several partnerships, along with unlimited road side assistance.
+Outdoorsy separately keeps at least 10 percent of the overall total rental price, in part to pay for on-demand insurance, along with unlimited road side assistance, which it secures for renters through several partnerships.

-Its momentum is such that Outdoorsy, which now employs 50 people, just landed a sizable amount of Series B funding: $25 million led by Aviva Ventures and Altos Ventures, with participation from Tandem Capital and Autotech Ventures.
+It’s enough momentum that Outdoorsy, which now employs 50 people, just landed a sizable amount of Series B funding: $25 million led by Aviva Ventures and Altos Ventures, with participation from Tandem Capital and Autotech Ventures.
 (The latter had chipped into the $6.5 million that Outdoorsy had raised previously — much of it from Cavins, who’d also taken earlier checks from NFX, Tekton Ventures, and numerous angel investors.)

 That’s not to say that Outdoorsy isn’t without its challenges, of course.

-First, a look at some of the inventory Outdoorsy has unlocked shows a lot of pick-up trucks, which would seem to stretch the definition of recreational vehicle.
+A look at some of the inventory Outdoorsy has unlocked shows a lot of pick-up trucks, which would seem to stretch the definition of recreational vehicle, at least in so far as people would probably prefer not to sleep in one (or visit Outdoorsy expressly to rent one).
 There are also at least 10 other RV rental companies, including RV Share, which also refers to itself the Airbnb of RVs.

 And Outdoorsy as Airbnb itself with which to compete.
 Along with homes and other vacation rentals, Airbnb connects its users to RVs and campers.